mangOH/mangOH/linux_kernel_modules/cypwifi/README.md

 	modified the top-level Makefile to build the driver before building the target.
   * We have had to make a few changes to the backport code to deal with incorrect semantic patching for the different kernels on the WP85 & WP76.
-  * We have selected wlan2 for the Cypress chip.
-We cannot use the lowest numbered interface as the system reference code has assumed the TI on Wifi on the IOT card is wlan0 and the Mediatek (MangOH Red) code assumes wlan1.
-Thus, we picked the next interface.
+  * We have selected wlan1 for the Cypress chip.
+We cannot use the lowest numbered interface as the system reference code has assumed the TI Wifi on the IOT card is wlan0 Thus, we picked the next interface.

 * Currently, the Cypress chip cannot operate in low-power mode on the WP85.
 It seems to be some sort of SDIO timing issue that Cypress will be looking at on the